Frequently asked questions about the theatre department and audition process

 - How does Point Park help graduating seniors with career employment?

 The number of students who audition fluctuates every year.
-Traditionally, the theatre department has auditioned approximately 1,000 students for performance majors and accepts 40 for musical theatre and 35 for acting.
-Stage management and technical theatre programs have no set quotas.
+Traditionally, the theatre department has auditioned approximately 1,000 students for performance majors and admits 28 for the B.F.A. in musical theatre, 24 for the B.F.A. in acting, and 22 for the B.A. in theatre arts: performance and practices program.
+Theatre production (stage-management, design and technical design and management) aims to admit 20 students out of 50 applicants for this program.

 The duration of each audition varies depending on the number of candidates.
 Students should plan to be on campus all day.